 Wondering what fun, educational gifts to get a toddler?
-Here are 15 of the very best Montessori toys for 2 year olds to give for birthdays, Christmas, or any occasion!
+Here are 15 of the very BEST Montessori toys for 2-year-olds to give for birthdays, Christmas, or ANY occasion!
+When you pick one of these options, you can’t go wrong!

 The Montessori Method was developed by Maria Montessori, MD, in 1897.
 It’s a child-centered approach to education and development that embraces hands-on, multi-sensory activities that kids can engage in at their own pace.